Child support debt

 A case can have both current child support and debt at the same time.
 One is the new amount being assessed.
 The other is earlier unpaid amounts.

-When it becomes a debt
+When child support becomes a debt

-Private collect is different
+Private collect child support is not Commonwealth debt

-What it means if you owe child support debt
+What owing child support debt means

 Man handing cash to an official in a park while a Coles trolley with grocery bags sits nearby and a mother with two children stands in the distance